molaeiali/Persian-Subtitle-Fixer/README.md

 # Persian-Subtitle-Fixer
 Fix unicode problems of persian srt subtitle files.
-(Convert them from Windows-1256 to UTF-8)
+(Convert them from anything to UTF-8)

 # Install
 Place script somewhere in your PATH and use it everywhere or run install.sh script